 Biotechnology is unique because it harnesses life.
 Life as a technology introduces new capabilities and raises new concerns.
 Biotechnology has brought about new medicines and greener modes of production.
 It has also created new risks.
 As the science finds its way into our world and our products, designers need a full understanding of these concerns, so that when they are asked to design with biology, they do so creatively, thoughtfully, and ethically.

 Daniel Grushkin is founder and director of the Biodesign Challenge.
-He is co-founder and Executive Director of Genspace, a nonprofit community laboratory dedicated to promoting citizen science and access to biotechnology.
-Fast Company ranked Genspace fourth among the top 10 most innovative education companies in the world.
-Daniel is a Fellow at Data & Society.
-From 2013-2014, he was a fellow at the Woodrow Wilson International Center for Scholars where he researched synthetic biology.
-He was an Emerging Leader in Biosecurity at the UPMC Center of Health Security in 2014.
+He is co-founder of Genspace, a nonprofit community laboratory dedicated to promoting citizen science and access to biotechnology.
+Daniel has been a Fellow at Data & Society, a Fellow at the Woodrow Wilson International Center for Scholars, and an Emerging Leader in Biosecurity at the UPMC Center of Health Security.
 As a journalist, he has reported on the intersection of biotechnology, culture, and business for publications including Bloomberg Businessweek, Fast Company, Scientific American and Popular Science.

 Malika Reid is an art director and product designer.
 Prior to becoming a designer, she did fundraising and development for several youth-based and environmental nonprofits.
 Her passion projects lie at the intersection of design and social good.